Experienced Livingston County Family Law Attorney

 The lawyer you choose for your divorce or family law matter can have a significant impact on your experience of the legal process, the tone of your divorce and, of course, the outcome of your case.

 We handle more than contested or uncontested divorce.
-The Michigan family law attorneys at Gormley and Johnson Law Offices, PLC, provide comprehensive legal services to meet many of the needs a family will encounter, including:
+The Michigan family law attorneys at Gormley Law Offices, PLC, provide comprehensive legal services to meet many of the needs a family will encounter, including:

 - Custody: Child custody involves physical custody (where the children live) and legal custody (who makes decisions regarding the children’s health, education and welfare).
 Our attorneys protect the rights of parents and the best interests of the children in these matters.